A Community of Circular CommunitiesBringing Together

 for the Community

 We’re unique in our Directory in that it’s only businesses in your Community who will be listed.
-Some will have our SusBiz Badge, which denotes their CSR and shows their Sustainability Statement on the Directory.
-Different types of Businesses can sometimes get leads from the local community.
-A business can sell goods or services on the LocalitEEE Shop, which will create more cash to give out to the community.
-You can follow just how much each business has contributed to the community.
-EEECoin exchange deals can be offered to volunteers who hold EEECoins.
-Selling anything used, or donating food to help local people or groups, contributes to evidencing the Business Carbon, Waste saving and social outcome metrics.
-Work together with your community and contribute to the Community Totals.
-You can also use EEECoins in B2B.
+Some will have our SusBiz Badge, to evidence their Biz Sustainability Statement and more accurate than a B-Corp.
+We will feed local business data into their Directory Entry using the Wosp 360 Businesses data model to better inform the community and enable sales leads from the local community.
+A business can sell goods, food or services on the LocalitEEE Shop, which will create more cash to donate to the community and it’s members.
+You can follow just how much each business has contributed to the community and EEECoin exchange deals will offer rewards to volunteers, from the Business using EEECoins.
+Selling anything used, or donating food to help local people or groups, contributes to evidencing the Business and Community Carbon, Waste saving and Social outcome metrics.

 for the Community

 Each Community can have it’s own EEECoin.
 Aimed at promoting local businesses and citizen rewards, in a partnership designed to build a better world and be fully inclusive for everyone.
 Many people don’t have incomes because of unemployment, difficult circumstances or are low paid.
 Purchasing EEECoins puts 75% of its Cash and Coin value into the Community Pots.
 You can use or transfer them to others you feel are deserving to be used for products, services or food in the community.
 You could transfer them to other communities in the UK, and in time across the world to use if you travel.
 Everyone deserves incentives by engaging in sustainability and using less resource.
 The App Wallet will be developed to help transfer, purchase and sell, your EEECoins and Cash as well as carry your environmental and social metrics.